 Afternoon: East Nashville Food Tour

 A lot of tourists to Music City miss out on East Nashville because it’s not Downtown, but you really shouldn’t!
 It’s the heart of Nashville’s more offbeat side of the city.
 If you come on over here, you’ll get to experience the side of Nashville that doesn’t regularly sport a Stetson hat.
 You’ll also get to experience the…

 Approximately Top 5: East Nashville Food

 1) Five Points Pizza

-The afternoon of our one day in Nashville itinerary kicks off in the Five Points area is the center of East Nashville.
+The afternoon of our one day in Nashville itinerary kicks off in the Five Points area at the center of East Nashville.
 And it is here that you can find the best pizza in Nashville: Five Points Pizza.
 Because I’m from NYC, I usually find myself skeptical about trying pizza other places.
 We have so much good pizza back home, why would I want to try it when I travel?

 So I was happy to hear from our guide that the owners of Five Points had actually gone to New York City to learn how to make our pizza.
 Basically these guys are performing an essential community service by bringing real pizza to Tennessee.
 This is a cause I can definitely support.